 DARTT aims to close this gap by providing a complete end-to-end solution for public transport providers to deploy on-demand transport services.
 Transport operators can then lower the risk of expanding their transport network, while offering passengers improved travelling experience.
 By offering a demand-responsive solution via our mobile apps, operators can create customized itineraries to additional bus stops only when they know that passengers exist for them.

 Passengers can then benefit from enhanced accessibility of tourist sites via (otherwise not available) public transport, avoiding having to use more expensive means e.g., taxis or car rental.
 The DARTT passenger app also provides curated tourist information, offering a one-stop user-friendly experience addressing the difficulties usually encountered by tourists in using public transport in rural areas.

 Users and their needs

-DARTT targets the regional bus/coach companies of Greece (KTEL).
+DARTT targets Greece, as a characteristic pilot country, and the regional bus/coach companies of Greece (KTEL).
 These private entities operate regular bus services over specific areas.
-There are 62 rural & intercity companies of this type in Greece.
+There are 62 rural & intercity companies of this type in the country.
 We initially focus on two KTELs as pilot customers.

 The foremost driving customer need in the target market is their economic viability.
 This is especially true in rural areas, where bus companies have few passengers and operate with low profit.
 KTELs are also not seen as flexible as private vehicles by new users.